RedisLabs/terraform-provider-rediscloud/docs/data-sources/rediscloud_essentials_subscription.md

 # Data Source: rediscloud_essentials_subscription

-The Essentials Subscription data source allows access to the details of an existing Subscription within your Redis Enterprise Cloud account.
+This data source allows access to the details of an existing subscription within your Redis Enterprise Cloud account.

+-> **Note:** This is referring to Essentials Subscriptions only.
+See also `rediscloud_subscription` (Pro) and `rediscloud_active_active_subscription`.

 ## Example Usage